Safest Places in Alabama (2026): Costs & Buying Clarity

 6 minutes

-If you're asking this, you're not alone.
-Rising crime rates and extreme weather have many families and retirees rethinking their move south.
-But here’s the good news: Alabama is home to cities ranked among the safest in the U.S., with low crime, top schools, and welcoming communities.
+If you’re asking this, you’re not alone.
+Many families and retirees worry about crime and natural disasters.
+Bottom line: Alabama has multiple cities ranked among the safest in the U.S.-with low crime, strong schools, and welcoming communities.

 Safest Cities in Alabama (By the Numbers)